-2.1.2 Terms of Appointment
+Terms of Appointment:

-The ACD has been appointed under the ACD Agreement dated 1 August 2009.
-Pursuant to the ACD Agreement the ACD administers the Company in accordance with the OEIC Regulations, the Instrument of Incorporation and this Prospectus.
+The ACD has been appointed under an Agreement dated 18 April 2013 between the Company and the ACD (the "ACD Agreement").
+Pursuant to the ACD Agreement the ACD administers the Company in accordance with the Regulations, the Instrument of Incorporation and this Prospectus.
 The ACD Agreement contains detailed provisions relating to the responsibilities of the ACD and excludes it from any liability to the Company in connection with the subject matter of the ACD Agreement unless arising as a direct consequence of fraud, negligence, wilful default, breach of duty or bad faith in the performance of its duties and obligations under the ACD Agreement.
-Any liability for defaults of delegates is limited as allowed by the OEIC Regulations and COLL.
-The Company has agreed to indemnify the ACD, for itself and its delegates, against actions, claims, costs, expenses, charges, losses, damages and liabilities that arise in respect of the exercise of its powers, duties, authorities and discretion except where there is fault on its or their part of the kinds referred to above.
+Any liability for defaults of delegates is limited as allowed by the Regulations.
+The Company has agreed to indemnify the ACD, for itself and its delegates, against actions, claims costs, expenses, charges, losses, damages and liabilities that arise in respect of the exercise of its powers, duties, authorities and discretion except where there is fault on its or their part of the kinds referred to above.